-However, based on discussions within the Latin GP and by the GP with IP, the panel concluded that homoglyphs are not a categorial but a gradual distinction.
+However, based on discussions within the Latin GP and by the GP with Integration Panel, the panel concluded that homoglyphs are not a categorial but a gradual distinction.
 Accordingly, Latin GP devised a four-point scale to determine whether a given pair of candidate characters tended to fall into the “essentially identical appearance by design” group, i.e. between a clear-cut case of a homoglyph and the a “merely similar appearance” group.

-This scale was found to be useful by the GP, because it places similar interpretations next to one another: While both categories Homoglyphs and Different visa-a-vis one another are not only self-explanatory but were also judged very coherently across different members of the GP, the debates usually revolved around the difference between a Homoglyph and Nearly Identical case, a Nearly Identical Case versus a Distinguishable case, and - to a lesser degree - a Distinguishable case versus a Distinct case.
+This scale was found to be useful by the GP, because it places similar interpretations next to one another: While both categories Homoglyphs and Different vis-a-vis one another are not only self-explanatory but were also judged very coherently across different members of the GP, the debates usually revolved around the difference between a Homoglyph and Nearly Identical case, a Nearly Identical Case versus a Distinguishable case, and - to a lesser degree - a Distinguishable case versus a Distinct case.
 The scale thus allowed the GP to express such gradual distinctions.
 The levels of that scale are presented together with a concise definition below in Table 10:

 Table 10.
 Scale for Classifying Degree of Visual Identity